JVFalmouth/tinkering-audio/readme.md

 The project has been created with a barebones folder structure and sample assets.
 The settings have been optimized for best 3D quality without adding any additional packages to the project.
 For 2D projects, go to Edit -> Project Settings -> Editor and set the "Default Behaviour Mode" to 2D.
 Do this at the start so that imported assets are optimized automatically.

+## Instructions for Contract 4: ##
+- To open the Unity project, open the 'tinkering-audio' file.
+The main scene is located in tinkering-audio/Assets/TinkeringAudio/Scenes under the scene name Contract #4.
+- To open the build, go to tinkering-audio/Contract4 Build and play the Test Unity Project.

 Please fork this repository, then rename and clone it to begin working on your project.

 Note:  Do not leave empty folders in your Unity project.
 Empty folders do not get added to version control, but the meta files they create do.
 This can lead to issues with keeping your project up to date.